verdaux/BookNotes/Phrases/Insults.md

 - [ ] If I were kidding, I'd be dressed like you.
 - [ ] Who are you?
 Have I joined a cult?
 - [ ] Sorry, could we do this some other time when I'm not here?
+- [ ] I don't trust him, he has no nasal hair